discretize/discretize-ui/gw2-ui/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 gw2-ui-new is a fork of [gw2-ui](https://github.com/ManuelHaag/gw2-ui) by Manuel Haag.
-We propose a number of changes to make working with the project more enjoyable:
+We implemented a number of changes to make working with the project more enjoyable:

 - Typescript for all components
-- No more monorepo
 - CSS-modules instead of theme-ui
 - gw2-api interaction with hooks by [Kulinda](https://kulinda.github.io/) - this includes caching, batching and language awareness
 - Refactoring away most dependencies for a smaller, lightweight and more resilient library.